The Soul Star ⭐️ The Planet of Algoritmo

 Where be your glances now? your graces? your songs? your flashes of merriment, that were wont to set my heartbeat on a roar?

-He thought about the catastrophe of his home planet every day.
-The Great Glacier that sat between the Upper Valley and the High Sea had warmed, year by year.
-And yet the people below were so absorbed by the beauty of the reflections in the placid lakes that they never took notice.
+And yet the people below were so absorbed by the beauty of their world of garden and courtyard, their reflections in fountain and pool, that they never took notice.
 They imagined somehow that they were one with Nature, and that Nature would never harm them.
-Some even wrote poems about how Nature was like God, who was like Water and the Divine Mother: it gave everything and expected nothing in return.
+Some even took day-trips up into the mountains, and afterwards wrote poems about how Nature was like God.
+Nature was like the sacred waters of the Arctic Sea, or the Divine Mother: it gave everything and expected nothing in return.

 The population of Djàdao was a happy one, and things like murder and suicide were unheard of.
 No one locked their doors.
-In fact, their dialect had no word for lock.
+In fact, their languages had no word for lock.
 Yet the ice dam broke open many years too soon, and there was precious little room upon the hill.

 And yet Algotodo was one of the fortunate ones who survived the catastrophe.
-He just happened to be wandering among the mountain peaks, looking for balm in the forest, not even his girlfriend could say where.
+He just happened to be wandering among the mountain peaks, looking for balm in the forest, not even his fiancée could say where.
 Even he didn’t know where he was, lost in contemplation, in the admiration of the oneness of the human soul and the universe.
 He flew across golden cubes into the Unknown.

-As he descended from the peaks, Algotodo couldn’t believe his eyes — or perhaps it makes more sense to say that he couldn’t believe his feet: the mountain path he trod descended through a bank of mist and then all of a sudden he was wading into steep water.
+As he descended from the peaks, Algotodo couldn’t believe his eyes.
+Or perhaps it makes more sense to say that he couldn’t believe his feet: the mountain path he trod descended through a bank of mist and then all of a sudden he was wading into steep water.
 He thought he had somehow blundered upon a mountain lake.
-So he scrambled quickly back to the land, and then tried to walk around the lake.
+So he scrambled quickly back to the land, and then tried to find somewhere to walk around and down from the lake.
 But the only around was back to where he started.
-He began to realize what had happened.
-Heartbroken, he looked out at the submerged world.

 Distraught, he made his way up to the small aerial station at the top of Mount Chachange.
 He walked into the station house.
 Three pilots sat at a table, staring into the few scattered dregs of tea in their cups.
 Silent, they looked up at him, haunted by everything they’d lost.